 Amazon’s Echo, Google’s Home, and Apple’s Homepod will drive the industry forward, leaving eCommerce brands with the task of moving into those new channels with voice-savvy customer experiences.

 Launching an Alexa Skill is currently the easiest (and best) way into the smart home assistant market.
-A headless or decoupled digital experience platform will help you manage that new channel and any future channels that emerge.
+A headless or decoupled digital experience platform will help you manage that new channel and any future channels that emerge and don’t forget to optimize your website for voice searches.

 SaaS eCommerce platforms bring speed and stability like no on-premise system ever could.
 SaaS eCommerce brands will continue to hone their products and add new features to keep their customers at the cutting edge of sales and marketing.